Free Calculator · Updated 2026

 Why the 1099-K threshold keeps changing

-The American Rescue Plan Act of 2021 dropped the federal 1099-K reporting threshold from $20,000 + 200 transactions down to $600 with no transaction minimum.
-The IRS has phased that change in over multiple years to give platforms and taxpayers time to adapt.
+The American Rescue Plan Act of 2021 dropped the federal 1099-K reporting threshold from $20,000 + 200 transactions down to $600 with no transaction minimum, and the IRS planned to phase it in.
+But the One Big Beautiful Bill Act, signed in July 2025, repealed the $600 rule and restored the prior threshold, retroactive to 2022.

 Important: A 1099-K is a reporting form, not a tax bill.
 If you owe self-employment tax (net earnings of $400 or more from your hustle), you owe it whether or not the platform sent a 1099-K. The form just tells the IRS the platform already knows about your income.